Existence of log canonical flips and a special LMMP

-We need the following general negativity lemma of Shokurov [\ref{pl-flips}, Lemma 3.22] (see also Prokhorov [\ref{Prokhorov}, Lemma 1.7]).
 Let $S\to Z$ be a projective morphism of varieties and $M$ an $\R$-Cartier divisor on $S$.
 We say that $M$ is \emph{nef on the very general curves of $S/Z$} if there is a countable union $\Lambda$ of proper closed subsets of $S$ such that $M\cdot C\ge 0$ for any curve $C$ on $S$ contracted over $Z$ satisfying $C\nsubseteq \Lambda$.
+We need the following general negativity lemma of Shokurov [\ref{pl-flips}, Lemma 3.22] (see also Prokhorov [\ref{Prokhorov}, Lemma 1.7]).